Nyumba06/Project_Management_WebApp/README.md

 - Laravel Framework
 - MySql Database

 This application used Laravel auth to Register and authenticate users.
 No unauthorized user can perform operations.
 Only logged in user can perform operations.
+Features of this application are as follows:

+- Login
+- Register New User
+- View Current Tasks
+    - Count and show Total tasks on Dashboard
+    - Count and show Active tasks on Dashboard
+- Add New Task
+- Update Task
+- Delete Task

 ## Learning Laravel